shravan91/crowdmapnz/README.md

-Hello.
-This is a crowdsourcing project.
+This is a crowdsourcing project developed for the University of Canterbury, New Zealand.